CS601-F18/projects/sideproject.md

 ## Requirements

 1. The project should represent roughly 50 hours of work.
 It is advised that you maintain a work log so that you can demonstrate how much time you spent on various elements of the project.
 It is also advised that you speak with the professor during office hour to propose your idea and verify that it is appropriately scoped.
-2. The project may *extend* another project from this or another class, but no portion of the assignment that you wish to have graded as Project S may be submitted as part of another assignment for this or another class.
+2. The project may *extend* another project from this or another class, but no portion of the assignment that you wish to have graded as Side Project may be submitted as part of another assignment for this or another class.
 3. You *may* choose to work in a programming language other than Java.
 You may also choose to use any set of libraries and/or frameworks available to you.
 Keep in mind, however, that your grade will be based on the level of difficulty of the project.
 Just completing some tutorials to learn a new toolset will not be sufficient (even if it took you 50 hours!).
 4. You must submit your entire code base, a README with instructions for executing your program, and a README that explains the goal of the project, the design of the system, and any implementation details.
 At the time of submission, you should have a well-documented github repository that you would be proud to send to a potential employer!